 In any case, to avoid unnecessary complications, make sure that your CRN registration is completed before any assembled equipment leaves the producer.
 If the equipment will not be assembled until after it leaves the manufacturer (e.g. the equipment must be assembled in the field), be sure the design has a Canadian Registration Number.

-Will your pressure equipment operate at 15 PSIG or higher?
-If so, you may need a CRN number.
+Will your pressure equipment operate at 15 psig or higher?
+If so, you will likely need a CRN number and, sometimes, even though contained pressures are less than 15 psig, exemptions do not apply.
 In most cases, pressure equipment in Canada requires a Canadian Registration Number (CRN).
-That is unless a CRN exemption applies to your equipment.
+That is, unless CRN exemptions apply to your equipment.

-Exemptions vary from province to province.
-Therefore, you will need to check the codes and regulations specific to the province or territory in which your pressure system will be developed and operated.
+CRN exemptions vary from province to province.
+Therefore, you will need to check the codes and regulations specific to the province or territory in which your pressure equipment is to be used.

-If you need a CRN number for your equipment, it must be obtained before the pressure equipment is installed and used.
+If you need a CRN number for your equipment, it must be obtained before the pressure equipment is pressurized.

 Pressure equipment, including pressure vessels, boilers, piping and fittings, used in Canada requires a CRN registration.
 Equipment must be registered with a CRN before it is used.